New York AG says Trump's company deceived banks and tax authorities - ExBulletin

 Messages seeking comment were left for the Trumps’ attorneys.

-Trump’s legal team has sought to block the subpoenas, calling them an unprecedented and unconstitutional move.”
+Trump’s legal team sought to block the subpoenas, calling them an unprecedented and unconstitutional move.
 They say James is wrongfully trying to obtain testimony that could be used in the parallel criminal investigation, overseen by Manhattan District Attorney Alvin Bragg.

-In the past, the former Republican president has denounced the James Inquiry and the Bragg Inquiry as part of a witch hunt.”
+In the past, the former Republican president denounced the James investigation and the Braggs probe as part of a witch hunt.

 In a statement on Tuesday evening, James’ office said it had not decided whether or not to pursue legal action, but said the evidence gathered so far shows the investigation should continue without hindrance.